benglass/champlain-web2/content/pages/projects.rst

 The photo gallery will include a display of thumbnail images that are clickable in order to view a larger size image with an associated title and description.
 This project focuses on basic layout and must use either floats or absolute positioning in CSS to lay out the thumbnails.
-Students will use javascript (such as a `jQuery Lightbox plugin <http://fancyapps.com/fancybox/>`_) in order to display the full size images with causing a reload of the page.
+Students will use a jQuery Plugin of their choosing (such as a `jQuery Lightbox plugin <http://fancyapps.com/fancybox/>`_) to add interactivity to their assignment.

 Content
 -------